-GOSH Telehealth service brings new hope for Chinese patient with rare tumour
+GOSH Telehealth service brings hope to Chinese patient

-In 2016, when Hua was only a year old, her parents noticed that she had a hoarse voice for no reason.
-After a laryngoscopy examination at a children’s hospital in Beijing, Hua was diagnosed with juvenile onset laryngeal papilloma (JLP).
+In 2016, when Hua was only a year old, her parents noticed that she had a hoarse voice.
+After a throat examination at a children’s hospital in Beijing, Hua was diagnosed with juvenile onset laryngeal papilloma (JLP).

-Although Hua’s parents felt very upset because of their daughter’s suffering, in order to treat the disease, they had to send their child to a top local hospital for carbon dioxide laser resection, a form of laser surgery.
-After the surgery, Hua’s hoarseness symptoms became better.
-Unfortunately, after five months, the symptoms appeared again and the tumour relapsed.
+Although Hua’s parents were emotional after Hua’s diagnosis, they sent her to a top local hospital for carbon dioxide laser resection, a form of laser surgery.
+After the surgery, Hua’s symptoms became better.
+Unfortunately, after five months, the tumour and symptoms returned.

-Hua started the treatment again.
-Under their friends’ recommendation, her parents transferred Hua to a new hospital in Beijing and where doctors used a new treatment method; Photodynamic Therapy (PDT), a treatment that involves light-sensitive medicine and a light source to destroy abnormal cells.
-The hospital advised her parents that after six courses the tumour would be cured.
-The plan was to come to the hospital every 20-30 days for a one-time PDT treatment.
-Unfortunately, after six sessions of PDTs, Hua’s symptoms became more severe.
+Following a friend’s recommendation Hua went to a new hospital in Beijing, where doctors used a new treatment method called Photodynamic Therapy (PDT), a treatment that involves light-sensitive medicine and a light source to destroy abnormal cells.
+The hospital advised her parents that after six courses the tumour would be removed.
+Unfortunately, after six sessions Hua’s symptoms became more severe.
 She even developed some new symptoms including difficulty in breathing, vocal cord adhesion, scarring and laryngostenosis (narrowing of the larynx).

-The parents had no choice but to refer Hua back to their previous local hospital.
-Due to laryngostenosis, Hua had to have a surgery every month.
-Until late November 2019, this little girl had Laryngoscopy resection surgery 28 times in total.
+Hua went back to her local hospital but because of her laryngostenosis she had to have a surgery every month.
+Hua had Laryngoscopy resection surgery 28 times in total.

-Too much surgery can be painful for children and heart-breaking for parents.
-Therefore Hua’s parents decided to seek expert advice from international doctors via remote consultations.
-With help from Saint Lucia Consulting, a professional overseas medical service organisation, Hua’s family successfully booked a “face to face” video consultation with Dr Richard Hewitt in the Ear, Nose and Throat (ENT) department at Great Ormond Street Hospital for Children (GOSH) and got Dr Hewitt’s expert opinions efficiently.
+Desperate for help, Hua’s parents decided to seek expert advice from international doctors via remote consultation.
+With help from Saint Lucia Consulting, a professional overseas medical service organisation, Hua’s family successfully booked a “face to face” video consultation with Dr Richard Hewitt in the Ear, Nose and Throat (ENT) department at Great Ormond Street Hospital for Children (GOSH).

 “For the children with recurrent respiratory papillomatosis, we usually use ‘cold techniques’ especially microinvasive debridement and try to avoid using ‘hot techniques’ which includes the carbon dioxide laser resection Hua took before,” Dr Richard Hewitt said. “‘Hot techniques’ like carbon dioxide laser resection may lead to uncontrolled heat damage and laryngeal stenosis”.

-Moreover, Dr Richard Hewitt explained that due to the pathophysiological characteristics of recurrent respiratory papillomatosis in children, there is no cure for the disease through surgery.
-Treatment should be maintained throughout childhood, while waiting for the child’s immune system to continue to develop which will assist in eliminating the disease.
-In previous GOSH cases, the average duration from the initial intervention through the treatment course and then finally the cure was two and half years.
+Dr Richard Hewitt explained that there is no cure for the disease through surgery.
+Treatment needs to be continued throughout childhood, until a child’s immune system develops enough to eliminate the disease.
+In previous GOSH cases, the average duration from the start of treatment to the cure was two and half years.

 Hua’s parents were very happy about the remote video consultation with Dr Richard Hewitt.
 They found having a second opinion very useful and it brought them new hope.
-For patients suffering from rare and difficult-to-treat conditions like Hua, the formulation of a treatment plan requires accurate judgment and authoritative treatment plan due to more complex pathological symptoms.
+For patients suffering from rare and difficult-to-treat conditions like Hua, having a specific treatment plan from an expert is reassuring.

 After the remote consultation, staff from Saint Lucia Consulting commented: “telehealth service is ‘a good medicine’ for treating difficult and severe diseases in the Internet era.
 Nowadays, with the help of the convenient internet, everyone can stay at home like Hua’s family, and directly communicate with experts in world-renowned hospitals to get their authoritative second medical opinions”.